Comparison of Zero Trust Access and VPN

 When to enable VPN

-• For traffic that cannot be connected using Zero Trust Access, including traffic to the following types of applications:
+- For traffic that cannot be connected using Zero Trust Access, including traffic to applications that don't meet the requirements in Requirements for Zero Trust Access.

 Manage Connections to Private Destinations< Comparison of Zero Trust Access and VPN > Comparison of Client-Based and Browser-Based Zero Trust Connections